 The following tips should help you to exercise effectively and safely:

 - Try to exercise for at least 150 minutes each week.
 During each session you should aim to get warm, sweat lightly and be out of breath to the point that it is hard to keep up a conversation.
-How you make up the total time is up to you; you could try 5 sessions of 30 minutes but if that is too long at once, then repetitions of say two 15 minute periods or 3 bursts of 10 minutes each is also fine.
+How you make up the total time is up to you; you could try 5 sessions of 30 minutes but if that is too long at once, then repetitions of say two 15-minute periods or 3 bursts of 10 minutes each is also fine.
 It is better to exercise two or three times a week for shorter periods than just a long session at weekends.

 - Make sure you include different styles of exercise that will extend your endurance, build and maintain muscle strength, and maintain joint flexibility and your ability to stretch.

-- Develop an exercise programme that includes exercise you enjoy and which suits your daily routine and physical capabilities.
+- Enjoy.
+Develop an exercise programme that includes exercise you enjoy and which suits your daily routine and physical capabilities.
 You are far more likely to maintain your regime if you enjoy what you are doing and feel able to cope!

-- It is normal to feel tired and sweat when exercising but stop if anything hurts or feels uncomfortable.
+- Know when to stop.
+It is normal to feel tired and sweat when exercising but stop if anything hurts or feels uncomfortable.
 You should talk to your doctor if you experience any of the following when exercising: pain, nausea, light-headedness, dizziness, a tight chest for more than a few minutes, or if you feel your heart missing or adding beats.
 Listen to your body and learn to recognise when to stop.

-- If you have recently had a heart attack, have any other heart problems or have been told that you are a risk of heart disease then you should consult with your doctor before you embark on an exercise programme.
+- Consult your doctor.
+If you have recently had a heart attack, have any other heart problems or have been told that you are a risk of heart disease then you should consult with your doctor before you embark on an exercise programme.
 You should also talk with your doctor before exercising if you have been inactive for a long time.

 For more information on the benefits of exercise and how tips for exercising safely see Exercise.
+Remember too that the range of Apps and technology-based exercise is ever-increasing, so be open to trying new ways to extend and enjoy exercise.

 When should I see a physiotherapist?